Discriminative Multimodal Learning via Conditional Priors in Generative Models: Experiments and Results

 \section{Experiments and Results}

 This section compares the CMMD model we propose with different multi-modal learning algorithms in downstream classification tasks across three different domains: image-to-image using a multi-modal version of MNIST and SVHN, acoustic-to-articulatory with the XRMB data set, and image-to-annotation using the MIR Flickr data set.
 The benchmark models are: CCA \citep{Hotelling1936}, DCCA \citep{andrew2013deep}, DCCAE \citep{wang2015deep}, MVCL \citep{hermann2013multilingual}, RBM-MDL \citep{ngiam2011multimodal}, VCCA \citep{wang2016deep}, MVAE \citep{wu2018multimodal}, and MMVAE \citep{shi2019variational}.
 We include a classifier model $\text{M-} \x_{\smallO}$ that only uses the always available modality, to allow the impact of joint representations for classification to be assessed.
-Network architecture and model training details are given in Appendix C.
+Network architecture and model training details are given in Appendix C. \review{However, given the importance of the $\omega$ hyperparameter in the optimization of our proposed model, we mention here the value found by cross-validation in each experiment, unless otherwise specified.
+See Figure \ref{app_all_omegas} for an overview over all $\omega$ values.}